Skip to main content

 Director, Engineering

 Drupal 7 has built-in support for draggable tables that enables users to order rows by dragging the cross hair icon up and down.
-You can see one example at the admin setting for text input format (path: /admin/config/content/formats).
-Draggable tables drupal_add_tabledrag() function is the secret to building draggable tables.
+You can see one example at the admin setting for text input format (path: /admin/config/content/formats). drupal_add_tabledrag() function is the secret to building draggable tables.
 Here is how to do it.
 This example creates an admin settings page to let a site admin pick the list of contents to be used for a front page slideshow.
 The implementation of a slideshow itself is not demonstrated here.
 We are building a custom module called 'slideshow' and the code shown here is going to be in slideshow.module file.
 The table consists of 5 columns: * The first is for the cross hair icon.
 It can have its own column or be embedded into another column as you can see from the two images. * 2nd is for a textbox that suggests contents as you type using the autocomplete feature. * 3rd is a regular textbox for the slideshow caption. * 4th is a weights column that is invisible.
 It will be shown when the user clicks on "Show row weights". * The last column is an operation column for "Remove" links.
-Draggable tables

 Define Menu Item and the Page Callback, and Register Theme